In Conversation

 Could you tell us a bit about yourself and your background?

+I am Andras, an artist living and practicing in London.
+I grew up in Hungary in a village outside of Budapest, called Nagykovacsi.
+My mother was raised in the US, and our household was bilingual, which had a significant impact on me.
 After studying Aesthetic Theory and Philosophy at the Eotvos Lorant University in Budapest while simultaneously painting in my bedroom, I moved to Newcastle upon Tyne to do a BA in Fine Art.
 There, I experimented with all sorts of disciplines and was especially interested in narrative, folklore, and the expanded field of painting.
 Following my BA, I moved to London to do an MFA in painting at the Slade School of Fine Art, where my interest in folklore deepened and latched onto my new fields of research - masculinity, sci-fi and body armours.

 What does a day in your studio look like?